PhilGoud/xfce-kiosk/README.md

-# Kiosk Mode Configuration Script for Debian 12
+# Kiosk Mode Configuration Script for Debian 12 and XFCE

 This configuration script transforms a Debian 12 machine into a passive kiosk mode.
 The kiosk mode is designed to automatically launch Chromium in fullscreen mode, displaying a specified webpage (`https://yourwebpage.com`) when the computer starts, without requiring user login.
 This mode is ideal for showcasing dashboards, presentations, or static web pages on a display.